GOD, THE GUARDIAN.

 SIN, THAT GRACE MAY ABOUND?
 GOD FORBID!

-1). he made havock of the church, entering into every house, and haling (dragging) men and women committed them to prison (Acts 9:3)
+1). he made havock of the church, entering into every house, and haling (dragging) men and women to prison (Acts 9:3)

 3). he ‘persecuted the Church of God, and wasted it’ (Gal.
 1:13).

-This man was doing everything he could to destroy the followers of Jesus.
+This Pharisee of Pharisees was doing everything he could to destroy the followers of Jesus.